Identify and raise community awareness around community and behavioral health issues.

-Mental Health First Aid Training - Virtual ( Adult & Youth)
+Mental Health First Aid Training - Virtual and In-Person ( Adult & Youth)

 Mental Health First Aid USA is an 8-hour training to teach participants how to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The evidence behind the program demonstrates that it helps trainees identify, understand, and respond to signs of mental illnesses and substance use disorders.

 Our New Prevention Office View